 - Altered perception of pain

-However, hydrocodone, also like other opioids, can change body functions as it releases neurotransmitters.
+However, hydrocodone can change body functions as it releases neurotransmitters just like other opioids.
 The areas of the brain affected by hydrocodone include opioid receptors, which change how the brain perceives pain; the reward centers, which adjust how serotonin, dopamine, and other neurotransmitters are released and absorbed; and areas of the brain involved in breathing.
 Side effects from taking hydrocodone include:

 - Heart rate changes

 - Nausea and stomach cramps

 A person who struggles with hydrocodone addiction may have symptoms including:4

 - Trouble concentrating

 - Changes in social behavior, often becoming more reclusive or secretive

 - Changes in appearance as they begin to neglect personal hygiene